lelox93/SimpleThimble/docs/chapters/VR application/vr-leap.rst

 Install Leap Motion softwares
 ==============================

+This guide explains how to set up Leap Motion hand tracking with Unity using the Leap Motion Unity Modules, Core Assets, and Interaction Engine.

+---

+## Prerequisites

+Ensure you have the following:
+- **PC Requirements**: Windows 10 or later or macOS.
+- **Hardware**: Leap Motion Controller or Ultraleap device, ESP32-based dongle, and SimpleThimble thimbles.
+- **Unity Installation**: Unity 2020.3.28f1 or later (LTS versions recommended).
+- **Software Tools**: Unity Hub, Visual Studio (for script editing).

+---

 We will need a specific version of the Leap Motion called Orion, since this developer kit is known to work beatifully with the Unity packages.
 To download **Leap Motion Orion 4.1.0** click `here <https://developer-archive.leapmotion.com/downloads/external/v4-1-hand-tracking/windows?version=4.1.0>`_.